 Aura-FX Digital Gas Monitoring System

-MineARC’s Aura-FX Digital Gas Monitoring System is a proprietary fixed gas monitoring unit explicitly designed for MineARC Refuge Chambers to provide a more convenient solution to internal refuge gas monitoring.
+MineARC’s Aura-FX Digital Gas Monitoring System is a proprietary fixed gas monitoring unit explicitly designed for MineARC Refuge Chambers to provide a more convenient internal refuge gas monitoring solution.

 Aura-FX measures O2, CO and CO2 gas concentrations as standard and can monitor up to 11 gases if required, including;